 Where simple harmonic motion is used

-SHM is the standard starting model for springs, vibrating molecules, electrical oscillators, and small oscillations near stable equilibrium.
-It is also a useful approximation when a more complicated system behaves linearly near its equilibrium point.
+SHM is the standard starting model for springs, vibrating molecules, electrical oscillators, and small oscillations near any stable equilibrium.
+It is also a useful approximation whenever a more complicated system behaves linearly near its equilibrium point.
+Real systems often add damping, driving forces, or nonlinear effects, so the motion stops being ideal SHM once those grow important.

 Need help with a problem?